-A Dutch film, post-Saturday Night Fever, which follows the lives of three young men who are amateur dirt-bike motorcycle racers.
-They each fall in love with a young woman who, with her brother, sells French fries and hot dogs at the races.
+Three young Dutch amateur dirt bike motorcycle racers each fall in love with a young woman who, with her brother, works at a concession stand at the races.
 Everyone is looking for a better life.
-She wants out of the business and away from her brother.
-The motocross racers want to make their marks as professional racers, like their hero, played by Rutger Hauer.
-Written by
+The young woman wants out of the business and away from her brother.
+The motocross racers want to make their marks as professional racers, like their hero, Gerrit Witkamp (Rutger Hauer). —Mark Logan <email@example.com>

 Verhoeven cleverly subverts the teen sex romp genre.